 It’s also possible to have a solid, physical obstruction that’s causing the issue.
 This is the case when exit lines are blocked by items that do not degrade at all.
 For instance, if your child recently flushed a toothbrush or toy down the toilet, an empty commode doesn’t mean that you’re out of the woods.
 This hard, physical item will have to make it safely to the sewer main without getting snagged or otherwise caught up.
 Depending upon their size and shape, flushed, solid materials that get trapped in the exterior pipes leading to the sewer main can take weeks or months to present any major evidence of a building blockage.

-Consider The Type And Age Of Your Plumbing: Sewer Backups And Old Historic Homes
+Cause #1: Type And Age Of Your Plumbing: Sewer Backups And Old Homes

 Cracked or otherwise deteriorated pipes at the property exterior can also lead to problems.
 If there is any structural damage to the portion of your plumbing that’s installed outside of your home, you may notice wet or excessively muddy patches in your yard, low water pressure, foul smells, and sick or dead foliage.
 For homes with septic tanks, these same signs will present when major issues exist.